 The best tents for camping are roomy, easy to set up, shed rain, offer good airflow, and resist wind.
 In our guide to the best camping tents, we highlight tents with great designs, rugged durability, excellent livability, and great price-to-value ratios.
 We expect a lot out of our tents — it’s hard enough to make the time to go camping, and when you do, the last thing you want is for your tent to fail.
 If you’re shopping for the best tent, we believe that you care about quality and the overall camping experience.

-As we evaluate and recommend camping tents, we consider key features like rain fly coverage, waterproofing, fabric durability, weight, size, interior height, overall design, and, of course, cost.
+As we test, evaluate, review and recommend camping tents, we consider key features like rain fly coverage, waterproofing, fabric durability, weight, size, interior height, overall design, and, of course, cost.

 Best Camping Tents